 - 1. ASTM = American Society of Testing and Materials. - 2.
 NA = Not applicable. - 3.
 QA/QC = Quality Assurance / Quality Control. - 4.
 NR 538 = Wisconsin Department of Natural Resources regulations Chapter NR 538 Beneficial Use of Industrial Byproducts. - 5.
-A lift shall not exceed 8-inches. - 6.
-The sample for the test shall be remolded at a minimum dry density of 95% of the maximum dry density as determined by the Standard Proctor test and at a moisture content required to achieve the required hydraulic conductivity, but with a minimum moisture content at or above the optimum moisture content as determined in
+A lift shall not exceed 8 inches. - 6.
+The sample for the test shall be remolded at a minimum dry density of 95% of the maximum dry density as determined by the Standard Proctor test and at a moisture content required to achieve the required hydraulic conductivity, but with a minimum moisture content at or above the optimum moisture content as determined in the Standard Proctor test. - 7.
+An undisturbed sample from a thinned walled sampler (Shelby tube).

 Compact the low permeable clay to a minimum of 95% Standard Proctor ASTM D698 Maximum Dry Density with a footed compaction equipment having feet at least as long as the loose lift height.
-As needed, clay shall be disked or otherwise mechanically processed prior to compaction to break up clods and allow moisture content adjustment.
-Clod size shall be no greater than 4-inches.
+As needed, clay shall be disked or otherwise mechanically processed before compaction to break up clods and allow moisture content adjustment.
+Clod size shall be no greater than 4 inches.
 All compaction equipment utilized shall have a minimum static weight of 30,000 pounds.